 Hearing loss is considered a "scheduled member disability", meaning that your entitlement is based upon the body part injured.
 Each body part has a different value in weeks assigned to it.
 This was set up by the legislature and is dispositive as to a number of weeks each body part has its total value.
 For a loss of hearing in one ear, the maximum value is 50 weeks.
 If your hearing loss in that ear is something less than a complete loss of hearing, then you are entitled to that percentage times the number of weeks.
 For a loss of hearing in both ears, the maximum loss of hearing in both ears is 175 weeks.

 For example, if you have a hearing loss in both ears and the doctor ends up indicating that you have a 20% impairment to your hearing, you would be entitled to 20% of 175 weeks or 35 weeks of benefits at your weekly rate.
 However, as indicated above, the impairment rating may not be the only amount that can be awarded by the Iowa Workers' Compensation Commissioner.
 The impairment rating is typically considered the most dispositive factor in determining the loss of use of the body part but is not the only amount that can be awarded.

 Contact the Attorneys of Pothitakis Law for Help With Your Claim

 Tinnitus (chronic ringing in the ears) can affect your job performance and your day-to-day life.
 If you experience tinnitus and believe it was caused by noise exposure at work, you need to file a Workers' Compensation claim with your employer.
-It is also advisable to contact a knowledgeable Workers' Compensation lawyer to make sure you receive the benefits you are entitled to under Iowa law if you experience hearing loss or tinnitus.
+It is also advisable to contact a knowledgeable Iowa Workers' Comp for Hearing Loss & Tinnitus lawyer to make sure you receive the benefits you are entitled to under Iowa law if you experience hearing loss or tinnitus.
 Pothitakis Law Firm offers a free initial consultation to discuss your specific case.